wandrew004/team-penguins-translator-service/README.md

 returns a tuple `(bool, str)`.
 Indicating if `content` is in English and the translated content if `content` is not in English.

+> [!WARNING]
+> Do not push your API key to your repository.
+You should use environment variables to store your API key.

 ## Handle responses from LLM

 You need to design your prompt so that you can parse the result from a LLM model.